SmithWillSuffice/ohanga-pai/content/blog/72_fresh_cup_of_M.md

 Warren had already addressed the deeper problem of why there are such powerful savings incentives, which tend to the Paradox of Thrift, and force governments to run deficits, large deficits.
-If people really do not like large numbers, for whatever reason, (numerophobia?) they (governments) should stop creating massive artificial savings incentives.
+If people really do not like large numbers, for whatever reason (numerophobia?), they (governments) should stop creating massive artificial savings incentives.
 Case closed.

 However, perhaps Anastasia meant that it could be a concern that people put